Maples7/node-redis-cache/README.md

 - Most of the APIs support [pipeline](https://github.com/luin/ioredis#pipelining)
 - The Promise lib in your own code must support `.tap()`, we highly recommend [bluebird](https://github.com/petkaantonov/bluebird)
 - Chain style usage, whenever in or not in a pipeline
-- When query data from database, it can be auto-saved in cache without your own extra operation, making next queries much faster.
+- When you query data from database, it can be auto-saved in cache without your own extra operation, making next queries much faster.

 # Usage
 > $ npm install node-redis-cache --save